donnay/perpetual-sparrow/src/pages/GuestSuiteManual.md

 Please turn on the exhaust fan in bathroom when using shower or having a bath to avoid condensation.

 ### Deck & Patio Furniture
-Use at your own risk.
 Please ensure children are supervised at all times.
 Please clean patio furniture before leaving the house.

 ### Local Area Businesses
 The West End is full of wonderful shops and eateries, all within walking distance of Westpoint Terrace.
 Please consider supporting our local merchants during your stay.